casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 ### Storage pruning

-Pruning of the storage offers more substantial savings than the trie store, as most disk space is to consumed by deploys.
+Pruning of the storage offers more substantial savings than the trie store, as most disk space is consumed by deploys.
 Each block has associated data (deploys, finality signatures, etc.) that is unlikely to be shared by other blocks, as deploys are only added to one block and finality signatures are also unique.
 Evicting blocks from the store should thus free up space proportionally on average.

 By deciding to "cut" the block chain at a specific parent, we can apply a similar garbage collection algorithm:

-1. Decide which blocks to keep and add them to the "objects to keep" set (*i.e.* a starting block and all descendents).
+1. Decide which blocks to keep and add them to the "objects to keep" set (*i.e.* a starting block and all descendants).
 1. For each block, visit all of its dependencies (deploys, finality signatures) and add them to an "objects to keep" set.
 1. Visit each block, deploy and finality signature, remove them if not inside the "objects to keep" set.